trekawek/coffee-gb/README.md

 Passed all tests
 ```

-Right now, following tests are green:
+All the tests meant to be run on the DMG are green:

 * cpu_instrs
 * instr_timing
 * mem_timing-2
 * oam_bug-2
 * halt_bug

-To be done:

 * dmg_sound-2

 ## Prioritized TODO